MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 - To delete only the annotations you added recently, select the **Erase all** button (![Graphic showing the erase icon, which looks like a trash can.](media/calling-annotations-teams-erase-all-button.JPG)), and then select **Clear Current Notes**.
 This does not clear the annotations your collaborator added.

-When you’re done adding annotations, select the checkmark button on the **MR toolbar** to resume the live video feed.
+When you’re done adding annotations, select the **Checkmark** button on the **Mixed Reality** toolbar to resume the live video feed.
 All annotations will persist even after you stop editing.

 > [!NOTE]
 > Each call participant can only undo and delete their own annotations.